ThomasRog3rs/ContactKeeper/README.md

-# ContactKeeper
+# ContactKeeperAPI

-This is an app to manage your contacts.
-This project is my intro to node.js with react on the front end

-Just setting up the API with node.JS.
-MongoDB Atlas for database.
+This API is made with node.js and MongoDB Atlas.
+It includes CRUD for contacts and user logins.